axieinfinity/ronin-documentation/docs/CONTRIBUTING.md

 * Don't capitalize the first letter, reserve that for proper nouns (product names, for example).
-* Use the imperative, present tense: "change" not "changed" nor "changes".
+* Use the imperative, present tense: "change" not "changed" nor "changes."
 * Don't add a period (.) at the end.

 ## Run locally